michael-klein/hookuspocus/README.md

 pocus(withHooks); // function called 2 times
 ```

-It's important that the function you pass each run is the same object every time (because we use it to assign hook state across runs).
-If you can't guarantee this, you may pass a `context object` as second argument, that in turn needs to be the same across runs:
+It's important that the function you pass each pocus run is the same object every time (because we use it as key to store hook state across runs).
+If you can't guarantee this, you may pass a `context object` as second argument to connect subsequent runs:

 ```javascript
 import { pocus, useState } from "hookuspocus";